-Hiring a great administrative assistant requires two things: knowing exactly what skills, experience and personality traits are necessary to succeed in the role and fit in at your organization — and recognizing those qualities in administrative candidates.
+Hiring a great administrative assistant requires two things: knowing what skills, experience and personality traits are necessary to succeed in the role, and recognizing those qualities in job candidates.
 It sounds simple enough.
-But as every hiring manager knows, it’s trickier than it sounds.
+But as every hiring manager knows, it’s more challenging than it sounds.

 The second part of the equation — evaluating the candidate — is best accomplished through the job interview.
-Your choice of interview questions for administrative assistant candidates directly determines how much information you’re able to glean.
+Given the nature of this critical role, and the high demands placed upon the individual, interview questions for administrative assistants should cover a range of areas that touch equally on technical and soft skills.

-The following 25 interview questions for administrative assistants can give you a fuller picture of the candidate and, ultimately, help you succeed with one of your most important hires.
+The following 25 interview questions for administrative assistants can give you a fuller picture of the candidate and, ultimately, help with your hiring decision.

 1. What comes to mind when you think of our company?
 Why do you want to work here?

-2. What appeals to you about this particular administrative job?
+2. What appeals to you about this administrative job?

-3. How do you envision an administrative assistant being able to contribute to our firm?
+3. How do you envision an administrative assistant could contribute to an organization?

 4. In which type of office environment do you excel most?